raspberrypilearning/physical-computing-guide/connect-leds.md

-# Connecting and controlling an LED with Python
+# Connecting and controlling an LED with a Breadboard

 In this circuit, you will be connecting an LED to the GPIO header of your Raspberry Pi and using Python to turn it on and off.